Doctoral Candidate in Education Policy, University of Pennsylvania

 Professor of Real Estate

 Robert P. Inman is the Richard King Mellon Professor of Finance, Professor of Business Economics and Public Policy, and Professor of Real Estate at the Wharton School.
 His primary research interests include public finance, urban fiscal policy, and political economy.
-He is a Research Associate for the National Bureau of Economic Research, and has been a visiting senior research economist for the Federal Reserve Bank of Philadelphia for a number of years.
-He has been an advisor to the city of Philadelphia, the State of Pennsylvania, U.S. Treasury, U.S. Department of Education, U.S. Department of Housing and Urban Development, Republic of South Africa, and National Bank of Sri Lanka on matters of fiscal policy.
+He is a Research Associate for the National Bureau of Economic Research and a Visiting Senior Research Economist for the Federal Reserve Bank of Philadelphia.
+He has advised the City of Philadelphia, the State of Pennsylvania, U.S. Treasury, U.S. Department of Education, U.S. Department of Housing and Urban Development, Republic of South Africa, National Bank of Sri Lanka, and others on matters of fiscal policy.

 Director of Economics, Economic and Strategic Research, Fannie Mae

 Michael LaCour-Little joined Fannie Mae in 2016 as Director – Economics.
 He recently retired from the position of Chair of the Department of Finance at California State University-Fullerton, where he continues in its faculty early retirement program.
 Prior to a ten-year stint in academia, he worked for decades in banking at Wells Fargo and Citibank, including their mortgage companies.
 He continues to serve on the editorial boards of a number of academic journals and is the author of dozens of peer-reviewed papers on topics in housing economics and real estate finance.
 A native of California, he earned his Ph.D. at the University of Wisconsin-Madison, and undergraduate and MBA degrees at the University of California.

 LaCour-Little, Michael, Wei Yu, and Libo Sun.
 “The Role of Home Equity Lending in the Recent Mortgage Crisis”.
 Real Estate Economics 42(1): 153-189, 2014.